 Dan Magnuszewski is a software/internet entrepreneur from Buffalo, NY, who's focused on building companies, while pushing to consolidate and grow the WNY tech and startup scene.
 His professional career started at M&T Bank where he worked to develop their network monitoring systems.
 From there, he joined Synacor, where he was a developer of their TV Everywhere platform, before leaving to freelance with startups and entrepreneurs.
-Currently, he is focused full-time on a startup that is tackling data organization and search solutions for customers with big data issues.
+Currently, he is the Cofounder and CTO of ACV Auctions, an online automotive auction platform.
 He has served as a tech mentor for UNYstartups.com and the Student Sandbox at the Syracuse Technology Garden.
 He is a co-organizer of the Buffalo OpenCoffee Club, and member of the WNY Computer Science Teachers Association (which promotes computer science education in grades K-12).
 He co-founded the WNY OpenData Working Group to make public data more accessible, promote open data, and push for government transparency.
 A current endeavor underway is consolidating the region's spattering of technology companies in an effort to build a technology corridor downtown.

 In 2015, Dan and partners Joe Neiman and Jack Greco won the 43North 2nd annual business plan competition, beating a global field of 11,350 applicants to take home the $1M grand prize.
 ACV's winning idea is a live wholesale marketplace for dealer-only automobile auctions, implemented as an easy-to-use app.

 When away from the computer, Dan fills his time speedskating, running, drinking good coffee, and brewing beer.
 Find him on Twitter at: @magnachef

 BS Computer Science, University at Buffalo, The State University of New York, 2005